Tarakzai/Tarakzai/README.md

 AI, Software Development, Data Analysis, Database Management, and everything ML-related!

 ## When not coding
-You will find me outdoors, cycling 🚴, hiking , or engrossed in a good historical novel 📚. ⚽ Let's connect and share our love for tech and data!
+You will find me outdoors, cycling 🚴, hiking , or engrossed in a good historical novel 📚.
+I am a big football fan ⚽.
+Let's connect and share our love for tech and data!